 In November 2017, the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) introduced reforms to help ensure Queenslanders who work in our building and construction industry are paid for the work they do.

 Project Bank Accounts and trust accounts

-From 1 March 2021 a new streamlined trust account framework will apply to eligible state government contracts valued between $1 million and $10 million.
-These kinds of contracts already use Project Bank Accounts.
-The trust account framework will then be gradually rolled out to other eligible building and construction contracts.
+On 1 March 2021 the new streamlined trust account framework commenced.
+The trust account framework applies to eligible state government contracts valued between $1 million and $10 million.
+The trust account framework will be gradually rolled out to other eligible building and construction contracts.

 A payment claim is a written document requesting payment for construction work or the supply of related goods or services that: